lynshao/DeepVLF/README.md

 ```

 ## Train
 We implement a 2-stage strategy during the training process.
-Following command can be an example to train and evaluate a model.
+Following command can be an example to train and evaluate a model for 1dB forward channel with noiseless feedback.
 ```python
 python main.py --snr1 1 --snr2 100 --batchSize 8192 --totalbatch 10  --train 1 --core 1 --truncated 10 --restriction 'mid'
 ```

 ## Evaluate
-Large batchsize could help improve the statistics accurancy in test stage.
-Following is an example to evaluate our pretrained's performance.
+Large batchsize could help improve the statistics accurancy in the evaluation stage.
+Following is an example for 1dB forward channel with noiseless feedback to evaluate our pretrained's performance.
+Note that align `test_model` with `restriction`.
 ```python
 python main.py --snr1 1 --snr2 100 --batchSize 100000 --train 0 --truncated 10 --restriction 'mid' --test_model 'weights/weight_ff_1_fb_100_gamma_1-1e-5'
 ```